Yans88/infection/README.md

 # Infection
- Develop submodule on japanese system.
+ Develop submodule on Japanese system.

 See workflow.xlsx for workflow